-To connect the AV and Battery modules, refer to the following instructions and Figure 3-2.
+To connect the 2110 and Battery modules, refer to the following instructions and Figure 3-2.

 - 1. On the top of the Battery Module, remove the cap and stow it on the holder.
 This exposes the communication connector on the Battery Module. - 2.
 Prepare the Battery Module's communication connector: - a.
 Inspect the connector.
 It should be clean and dry.
 Damaged O-rings must be replaced.
-Spare O-rings (Isco P/N 202-1006-69) are supplied in the maintenance kit (60-2099-001). - b.
-Spray the O-ring's sealing surface with a silicone lubricant.
+Spare O-rings (Isco P/N 202-1006-69) are supplied in the maintenance kit (60-2099-001).

+b.
+Coat the O-ring's sealing surface with a silicone lubricant.
+A small amount of lubricant is included in the maintenance kit.